S&P 500 lags global markets as Yellen ends two-day testimony

 "We may have a little fatigue over Yellen's comments over two days.
 I'm not sure we got that much new insight," said Hank Herrmann, chief executive officer of Waddell & Reed Financial Inc in Overland Park, Kansas, which has $125 billion in assets under management.

-Brazil's Bovespa index .BVSP closed down 0.12 percent after falling as much as 1.6 percent earlier, led by a 4.9 percent drop in Petrobras (PETR4.SA), after ratings agency Moody's downgraded the company to "junk" status.
+Brazil's Bovespa index closed down 0.12 percent after falling as much as 1.6 percent earlier, led by a 4.9 percent drop in Petrobras, after ratings agency Moody's downgraded the company to "junk" status.

-The dollar .DXY was down 0.31 percent against a basket of currencies after Yellen's comments.
+The dollar was down 0.31 percent against a basket of currencies after Yellen's comments.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS ended up 0.85 percent, while Japan's Nikkei .N225 snapped a five-day climb after hitting a 15-year high the previous day.
+MSCI's broadest index of Asia-Pacific shares outside Japan ended up 0.85 percent, while Japan's Nikkei snapped a five-day climb after hitting a 15-year high the previous day.

 (Additional reporting by Chuck Mikolajczak and Caroline Valetkevitch; Editing by Chizu Nomiyama, David Gregorio and Leslie Adler)